chatchat-space/LangGraph-Chatchat/README.md

 ```
 @software{LangGraph-Chatchat,
     title        = {{LangGraph-Chatchat}},
-    author       = {Liu, Qian and Zhang, Yuehua, and Song, Jinke, and Huang, Zhiguo, and Zhang, Yuxuan, and glide-the, and liunux4odoo},
+    author       = {Liu, Qian and Zhang, Yuehua, and Song, Jinke, and liunux4odoo, and glide-the, and Huang, Zhiguo, and Zhang, Yuxuan},
     year         = 2024,
     journal      = {GitHub repository},
     publisher    = {GitHub},